-Knowledge Base D Use of Engineering Tools A Impact on Society and the Environment Problem Analysis A Individual and Team Work Ethics and Equity Investigation Communication Skills Economics and Project Management Design A Professionalism Life-Long Learning D
+Knowledge Base A Use of Engineering Tools A Impact on Society and the Environment Problem Analysis A Individual and Team Work Ethics and Equity Investigation Communication Skills Economics and Project Management Design Professionalism D Life-Long Learning D

-Notation: I - The instructor will introduce the topic at the level required.
+[Please use letter I, D or A for each attribute.
+I - The instructor will introduce the topic at the level required.
 It is not necessary for the student to have seen the material before.
 D - There may be a reminder or review, but the student is expected to have seen and been tested on the material before taking the course.
-A - It is expected that the student can apply the knowledge without prompting (e.g. no review).
+A - It is expected that the student can apply the knowledge without prompting (e.g., no review).]